disjunction/dispace/docs/gdd/gdd_prelude.md

 The levels on a low level are also JSON definitions.
 The definition language allows inclusion of other JSON files, so there will be a set of defined components, such as "house with a garden around", "a pyramid with treasure".
-Which will be then planed in the main level JSON.
+Which will be then placed in the main level JSON.

 The level generator also supports procedurally generated environment, this is used in the current demo.

-After the level has been created, you can start it in a single player mode, drive with some vehicle and change certain parts of it in a "WYSIWYG" mode, e.g. move this hose a bit to the left, and add one more stone like that.
+After the level has been created, you can start it in a single player mode, drive with some vehicle and change certain parts of it in a "WYSIWYG" mode, e.g. "move this house a bit to the left", "add one more stone like that".

 You can then serialize the level definition back to JSON and decide what you want ot do with that.

 ### Quests

-The tasks, which have to be accomplished are separate from level, thus you can run different tasks on the same map and vice versa.
+The tasks, which have to be accomplished are separate from level, thus you can run different missions on the same map and vice versa.

 Quests have a JS class behind, but all the parameters are exposed as JSON definition, still easily editable.
 As an example in the demo the following params were exposed as follows: